yuliyagryniv/sml209-18/introduction.md

     <td>They (masc/fem) have</td>
   </tr>
 </table>
+<p>It is very important that you learn these conjugations for the auxiliary verbs in French.
+This is because the majority of other tenses in the French language will be dependent on them, which is why it is primordial that they are learnt off by heart. </p>
+<p>To help you practice, complete the following exercises in order to make sure that you feel confident with the present tense conjugations!</p>

 <h3>Choosing the correct auxiliary verb</h3>
 <p> The verb <i>Être</i> is <b>only</b> used with 17 specific verbs - mainly verbs of movement.
 The rest of the verbs take the auxiliary <i>avoir</i>.
 The only way of memorising these verbs is by learning them off by heart.
 One you have tried to memorise these verbs, please go to exercise 2 (link) to test yourself. </p>